Note: The links below will

 (Friday at 00:42 GMT).
 Their day will be spent preparing for Discovery's

-docking with the and checking out the robotic arm and the space suits
+Space Station and checking out the robotic arm and the space suits

 that will be used in STS-102's two-scheduled space walks.
 The shuttle